kyeah/kyeh.me/_posts/2021-05-01-building-new-relic-alarms.md

 An example of a bad use case for the out-of-the-box functionality would be detecting an elevated error rate over the weekend.
 An application that receives much less activity over the weekend results in data that is more spotty and alarms that are subsequently less reliable.

-One may consider trying to collect data over a larger period of time to compensate — however, you would only be able to collect data over 2 hours, and would need to rely on consistent patterns across a series of 15 minute intervals.
+One may consider trying to collect data over a larger period of time to compensate.
+However, you would only be able to collect data over 2 hours, and would need to rely on consistent patterns across a series of 15 minute intervals.

 In order to alarm on larger aggregated queries (e.g. over the last 12 hours), we would need to implement an out-of-band solution to run NRQL queries periodically and insert the results as custom New Relic events, which could then be used as the data source for alarms. e.g.